-As a new type of coronavirus rages through China and spreads to other countries, including the United States, the public understandably has a lot of questions about the illness and how to avoid it.
+As a new type of coronavirus spreads rapidly through Washington state and across the globe, the public understandably has a lot of questions about the illness and how to avoid it.

-We’ve been asking you, our readers, what you want to know about the novel coronavirus, and we’re taking your questions to health professionals.
-Below are answers to some common questions that have come in recently:
+We’ve been asking you, our readers, what you want to know about the novel coronavirus, and we’re taking your questions to health professionals and other experts.

 What is a coronavirus?
-Where did this come from, and how does it spread?
+Where did this virus come from, and how does it spread?

 Coronaviruses are a large, varied family of viruses that can circulate among animals and humans.
-Some cause the common cold, while others have evolved into more severe illnesses.
-Their name comes from the Latin word for crowns or halos, which coronaviruses resemble under a microscope.
+Some cause the common cold, while others have evolved into more severe illnesses such as SARS.
+Their name comes from the Latin word for crowns or halos, which the spikes on coronaviruses’ surface resemble under a microscope.

 Many coronaviruses can spread through coughing or sneezing, or by touching an infected person.

-Common symptoms include fever, cough and shortness of breath.
+Common symptoms include fever, cough, body aches and shortness of breath.
 In serious cases, especially in elderly people and people with underlying medical conditions, the virus can cause pneumonia.
 Some patients have needed oxygen.
 Others have had only mild illness.
 Most infected people have uncomplicated illnesses and don’t require hospital care.

 Is there a treatment or vaccine for the virus?